daffainfo/ctf-writeup/Tenable CTF 2023/Lost Evidence/README.md

 > Someone hacked into our system and deleted most of the evidence we have against a certain group.
 All we have left is this seemingly random dump of garbage.
 See if you can uncover any secrets it may contain.

 ## About the Challenge
-We have been given a file called `lost_evidence` and we need to find the flag in this file
+We were given a file called `lost_evidence` and we need to find the flag in this file

 ## How to Solve?
 Initially, my team and I didn't know what this file was about.
 As I began searching for a specific string using the regex pattern `_.*_.*_` since flags typically involve underscore characters.
 I came across a peculiar text like this